 Each statutory ICS must have the following elements:

 Integrated care board – a statutory body that brings together all relevant parties involved in the planning and provision of NHS services to collaboratively deliver health plans and outcomes for their population.

 Integrated care partnership – a system-level partnership established by the NHS and local government as equal partners, operating as a forum to bring together wider partner organisations to align their purpose and strategies.

-ICSs will also have additional key components enabling them to deliver their core purpose through:
+ICSs also have additional components enabling them to deliver their core purpose through: